Essential Tips and Camera Settings For Your Bald Eagle Photography Adventure

 If you zoom in really close, you can see the sun shining off their trademark white head and tail feathers, but once again, this isn’t exactly the photo I was looking for, although this capture involved auspicious timing, and I was pretty excited!

 The thing is, to really authentically capture an eagle, you have to be where the eagles are.
 Now, I know there are places to do that.
 In fact, it is on my bucket list to go to Alaska on a whale watching and eagle spying trip, but that’s not anywhere in our near future, so I have been pretty content in knowing that photographing Eagles is something I’ll do down the road.

-In the meantime, I am inspired by our local Bald Eagles, Bruce, and Ruth, who reside at John Ball Zoo in Grand Rapids.
-These two eagles mostly sit on their perches, watching the people watch them.
-But hey – they are Bald Eagles, and therefore beautiful, so I will enjoy them.
-You can read all about Eagle Bruce HERE and Eagle Ruth HERE.
-Both of their stories are wonderful stories of how humans can work so hard to preserve nature.
-And I am so grateful for these two eagles, who are willing to pose for me whenever I feel the urge to practice.
+In the meantime, I am inspired by our local Bald Eagle Bea, who resides at John Ball Zoo in Grand Rapids.
+This pretty Eagle sits on her perch watching the people watch her.
+But hey – She’s a Bald Eagle, and therefore beautiful, so I will enjoy the watching game.
+Her story is a wonderful story of how humans can work so hard to preserve nature.
+And I am so grateful for this beautiful eagle, who is willing to pose for me whenever I feel the urge to practice.

 Bald Eagle Photography Preparation

 Now that I’ve had a few opportunities to see Eagles, both captive and wild, my desire to photograph them for real in their natural environment is only growing.
 Since I need to be absolutely ready for that opportunity, and since I have a few wild critters that have made their appearance known to me at the new house, I decided it was time to upgrade my equipment.